purelb/purelb/content/operation/services/_index.md

 Parameter | example | description
 ----|----|----
-ExternalTrafficPolicy | ExternalTrafficPolicy: Cluster | Sets how purelb should add the service and kube-proxy forward traffic for the service loadBalancerIP| loadBalancerIP: 172.30.250.80 | Allows the IP address to be statically defined in the service allocateLoadBalancerNodePorts | allocateLoadBalancerNodePorts: false |  By default nodeports are added for loadbalancers but are seldom required loadBalancerClass | loadBalancerClass: purelb.io/purelb | When multiple loadbalancer controllers are present, select the specified controller ipFamilyPolicy | ipFamilyPolicy: PreferDualStack | Selects which address families should be added to the services, SingleStack, PreferDualStack, RequireDualStack
+ExternalTrafficPolicy | ExternalTrafficPolicy: Cluster | Sets how purelb should add the service and kube-proxy forward traffic for the service allocateLoadBalancerNodePorts | allocateLoadBalancerNodePorts: false |  By default nodeports are added for loadbalancers but are seldom required loadBalancerClass | loadBalancerClass: purelb.io/purelb | When multiple loadbalancer controllers are present, select the specified controller ipFamilyPolicy | ipFamilyPolicy: PreferDualStack | Selects which address families should be added to the services, SingleStack, PreferDualStack, RequireDualStack